klembot/grunt-entwine-quickstart/README.md

 it will download NW.js, the engine that runs your stories.
 This can take a minute or more.
 After the first time, this command will finish much faster.

+If you'd like to customize the icon of your app, place files named `app.ico` and `app.icns` at the top level of your project folder.
+They'll be used the next time you run `grunt app`.

+To change the dimensions of the app window or start the app in fullscreen mode, edit `app-options.json` with a text editor and change the values there.

 ### `grunt setup`

 This runs the setup process, asking you: